 *FREMONT FASHION CENTER [1968-1990]

-San Francisco-Oakland's LOST MALLS are spread throughout the East and West Bay suburbs, as are the five branches of the BART (Bay Area Rapid Transit) network.
-The current 131.4-route-mile, fifty station, system was inaugurated, with a 28-mile starter line, in September 1972.
-Extensions were opened in 1972, 1973, 1974, 1976, 1995, 1996, 1997, 2003, 2016 and 2020.
+San Francisco-Oakland's Lost Malls were spread throughout the East and West Bay suburbs, as are the five branches of the BART (Bay Area Rapid Transit) network.
+The current 131.4 route-mile, fifty station, system was inaugurated, with a 28-mile starter line, in September 1972.
+This route ran between the MacArthur and Fremont stations.
+Extensions opened in 1972, 1973, 1974, 1976, 1995, 1996, 1997, 2003, 2016 and 2020.
+A prospective extension to downtown San Jose could be operational by 2036.

 Major shopping hubs serviced by the BART rail system include EL CERRITO PLAZA, BAYFAIR CENTER, SHOPS AT TANFORAN, STONERIDGE CENTER and GATEWAY PLAZA (nee' FREMONT FASHION CENTER).